WNKY: Unexpected loss of Fox affiliation; switch to NBC

 In March 2001, Fox announced that it had dropped its affiliation with WKNT, because the station did not comply with the terms of the affiliation agreement; almost immediately, NBC agreed to affiliate with the station.
 On March 27, 2001, shortly after the affiliation switch to NBC occurred, the station changed its call sign to WNKY.
 At the same time, the station boosted its power from 776,000 watts to 1,640,000 watts, directional with a null to the east.
 WBKO was previously the only station within the Bowling Green market that was affiliated with a Big Three network, and WSMV-TV (channel 4) in Nashville was NBC's affiliate of record in south-central Kentucky for that station's first 50 years on the air.
 After WNKY switched to NBC, WSMV's over-the-air signal was still available in parts of the Bowling Green market, including locations where WNKY could not reach, and some cable systems continued to carry WSMV.
-Following the loss of WNKY's Fox affiliation, Fox programming had continued to be provided to most of the Bowling Green market over-the-air and on cable via Nashville affiliate WZTV, which had also been available over-the-air in the southern portion of the market in addition to its cable carriage long before the change in affiliation.
+Following the loss of WNKY's Fox affiliation, Fox programming had continued to be provided to most of the Bowling Green market over-the-air and on cable via Nashville affiliate WZTV, which had also been available over-the-air in the southern portion of the market in addition to its cable carriage long before WNKY's change in affiliation.
 Meanwhile, Louisville's Fox affiliate WDRB (channel 41) had been carried on cable systems in Hart and Metcalfe counties, along with the Glasgow Electric Plant Board's cable service.
 The lack of a local Fox affiliate in Bowling Green would last for more than five years until WBKO began carrying the Fox network on a second digital subchannel on September 5, 2006.